mozilla/dispensary/README.md

 # Dispensary 🌿

-The dispensary collects and offers hashes of popular JavaScript libraries, mainly for the Mozilla's addons-validator.
+The dispensary collects and offers hashes of popular JavaScript libraries, mainly for the [Mozilla's addons-linter](https://github.com/mozilla/addons-linter).